Class McpServerToolAttribute

 By default, parameters are sourced from the Arguments dictionary, which is a collection of key/value pairs, and are represented in the JSON schema for the function, as exposed in the returned McpServerTool's ProtocolTool's InputSchema.
 Those parameters are deserialized from the JsonElement values in that collection.
 There are a few exceptions to this:

-- CancellationToken parameters are automatically bound to a CancellationToken provided by the IMcpServer and that respects any CancelledNotifications sent by the client for this operation's RequestId.
+- CancellationToken parameters are automatically bound to a CancellationToken provided by the McpServer and that respects any CancelledNotificationParamss sent by the client for this operation's RequestId.
 The parameter is not included in the generated JSON schema.

 - IServiceProvider parameters are bound from the RequestContext<TParams> for this request, and are not included in the JSON schema.

-- IMcpServer parameters are not included in the JSON schema and are bound directly to the IMcpServer instance associated with this request's RequestContext<TParams>.
+- McpServer parameters are not included in the JSON schema and are bound directly to the McpServer instance associated with this request's RequestContext<TParams>.
 Such parameters may be used to understand what server is being used to process the request, and to interact with the client issuing the request to that server.

 - IProgress<T> parameters accepting ProgressNotificationValue values are not included in the JSON schema and are bound to an IProgress<T> instance manufactured to forward progress notifications from the tool to the client.
 If the client included a ProgressToken in their request, progress reports issued to this instance will propagate to the client as ProgressNotification notifications with that token.
 If the client did not include a ProgressToken, the instance will ignore any progress reports issued to it.